 - Having artwork be the first thing people see when they enter the front door makes the library a more beautiful and inviting space for all.

-- Featuring a new art display each month keeps the library’s entrance appealing and eye-catching.
+- Featuring new art exhibits keeps the library’s entrance appealing and eye-catching.

 - The Rocky Public Library is committed to supporting community engagement and connections between all residents.